 A dilemma is a perplexing problem that requires a choice between conflicting alternatives.
 An ethical dilemma is a moral problem that requires a choice between two or more opposite actions, each of which is based on an ethical principle.

-Resolution of ethical dilemmas requires careful evaluation of all the facts of a case, including applicable laws, consultation with all concerned parties, and appraisal of the decision-makers’ ethical stance (teleological end results or deontological fixed laws).
+Resolution of ethical dilemmas requires careful evaluation of all the facts of a case, including applicable laws, consultation with all concerned parties, and appraisal of the decision makers’ ethical philosophies.

-Ethical dilemmas in healthcare facilities arise frequently because, for example, modern medicine can keep hearts and lungs functioning much longer than thinking brains.
+Ethical dilemmas in healthcare facilities frequently arise when modern medicine keeps hearts and lungs functioning much longer than thinking brains.
 To help resolve these perplexing issues, many institutions appoint ethics committees made up of healthcare professionals, ethicists, lawyers, and clergy.
-The task of ethics committees is to help decision-makers resolve ethical dilemmas.
+The task of ethics committees is to help decision makers resolve ethical dilemmas.
 Often these committees use an ethical decision-making process such as the following:

 - Gather relevant facts about the patient’s age, diagnosis, advanced healthcare directive, and applicable laws.

 - Identify and clearly state proposed actions together with the ethical principles represented by each proposed action.

 - Determine who can make the decision and assist the person or persons to make it.